2017 World Series: Relation to Houston Astros sign stealing scandal

-Long time baseball writer Buster Olney said "front-office staffers around baseball cannot remember a circumstance of such widespread and loud player-to-player condemnation."
-Angry comments from players increased when spring training began in February.
+Long time baseball writer Buster Olney said, "front-office staffers around baseball cannot remember a circumstance of such widespread and loud player-to-player condemnation."
+Frustrated comments from players increased when spring training began in February.
 Many players criticized the Astros, especially after their press conference at the beginning of camp.
-Many of the condemnations came from members of the Dodgers, who the Astros defeated in the 2017 World Series, and the Yankees, who the Astros defeated in the ALCS in both 2017 and 2019.
-The Dodgers were the only team to release a statement the week the report was released, only to say that they had been ordered by MLB not to comment on the punishments or "any wrongdoing during the 2017 World Series."
+Many of the condemnations came from members of the Dodgers, whom the Astros defeated in the 2017 World Series, and the Yankees, whom the Astros defeated in the ALCS in both 2017 and 2019.
+The Dodgers were the only team to release a statement the week the report was released, merely stating that they had been ordered by MLB not to comment on the punishments or "any wrongdoing during the 2017 World Series."

-On July 29, 2020, Dodgers reliever Joe Kelly was issued an eight-game suspension after throwing at Alex Bregman and Carlos Correa of the Houston Astros and inciting the benches to clear after a strikeout of Correa.
-This was the first meeting between the Astros and Dodgers since MLB handed down penalties to the Astros for sign-stealing.
-Kelly's pouty face mocking of Correa complaining about the near hit by pitch became an internet meme.
-Ironically, Kelly himself was a member of the 2018 Boston Red Sox, which themselves were implicated in a cheating scandal.
+On July 29, 2020, Dodgers reliever Joe Kelly was issued an eight-game suspension after throwing at Alex Bregman and Carlos Correa of the Houston Astros and inciting a benches-clearing incident after a strikeout of Correa.
+This incident occurred on the first meeting between the Astros and Dodgers after the MLB completed their investigation.
+Kelly's pouting face as he mocked Correa complaining about the near hit by pitch became an internet meme.